Marine non-intrusive survey Merseyside

 Further discussions were conducted with the client and the 3D chirp option was once more proposed.

-SafeLane worked with the client to look at the costs and benefits associated with the 3D chirp option versus extensive diving operations.
+SafeLane worked with the client to look at the costs and benefits associated with the 3D chirp option versus opting for extensive diving operations.

 It was proven that the cost of potential diving investigations could be significantly reduced, or potentially even eliminated, by conducting a second survey using the 3D chirp approach…and so the client gave the go-ahead.

-The survey results spoke for themselves; after processing and quality control, only two targets over the whole construction footprint could not be discounted as UXO.
+The survey results spoke for themselves; after data processing and quality control, only two targets over the entire construction footprint could not be discounted as UXO.

-By putting in a safety exclusion zone around each, the risk was reduced to as low as reasonably practicable, (ALARP), saving the client a great deal of time and money whilst providing a safe working environment for construction activities.
+By putting in a safety exclusion zone around each, the risk was reduced to as low as reasonably practicable, (ALARP), saving the client a great deal of time and a significant amount of money – whilst ensuring a safe working environment for the required construction activities.